 GMX Review - Security

-Protocol Security
+Protocol Security Measures

-- Audits: Multiple audits from leading firms
+- Audits: Multiple audits from leading firms (though V1 was audited and still exploited)

 - Bug bounty: Immunefi program for vulnerability disclosure